Here are the five qualities to look for in a marriage counselor:

 Ask: “Do you have specialized training in marriage counseling?
 How did you get that?
 Reading?
 Coursework?
 Supervision?”

-It comes as a surprise that many graduate programs in counseling offer the student no specific courses in marriage counseling.
-Even programs specifically devoted to marriage and family therapy may offer as little as a single course in how to be a marriage counselor.
+It is a surprise that many graduate programs in counseling offer students no specific courses in marriage counseling.
+Even programs specifically devoted to marriage and family therapy may offer as little as a single course on how to be a marriage counselor.
 And none in sex therapy.

 Quality #2: The Marriage Counselor Practices Evidence-based Longer-Treatment Sessions.